stephanmg/vr-grids/README.md

 used to debug mesh artifacts (Thin dendrites, Twists and False Face Orientation)

 ## Code
+- `pipeline2new.sh` creates 1d refined meshes in HINES and 2d blown up meshes
 - `scale_dend.rb` scales SWC files but do not scale soma.
 Scaling of dendrites (neurites and axons) is now incorporated in the grid generation algorithm
 - `pipeline.sh` the main routine to create meshes in ug4.
 The file has to be used with a valid ug4 installation
 - `coarsen.sh` coarsens the 1d geometry
 - `refine_var.sh` refines the 1d geometry and reorders to HINEs type
 - `write_swc.pl` helper script (obsolete now)